Curves of maximal moduli on K3 surfaces: Deformations and singular curves

 \begin{Remark} From \cite[Theorem 2.11]{regenerationinfinite}, for any $C\subset X$ integral with normalisation morphism contained in some irreducible component $[\nu:C^\nu\to X]\in M\subset \bcalM_g(X,\OO(C))$, we have $\dim M\geq g$.
 Moreover, in characteristic zero any such $C$ deforms in the expected dimension (from Proposition \ref{prop:ac} below) but it is not necessarily the case that $C$ deforms with maximal moduli, as seen for example by the existence of isotrivial elliptic fibrations.
 In positive characteristic the situation is more complicated, as on a uniruled K3 there exist genus 0 curves which deform too much.
 Nodal rational curves on a K3 surface are always rigid though, and on a non-uniruled K3 surface every curve of geometric genus 1 deforms in the expected dimension (see \cite[Proposition 2.9]{regenerationinfinite}).
 We do not know any examples of curves that do not deform in the expected dimension on a non-uniruled K3 surface. \end{Remark}

 The following is basically the Arbarello--Cornalba Lemma (see \cite[Lemma 1.4]{arbcorn} or \cite[\S XXI.9]{acgh} for a more thorough reference) in the case of K3 surfaces.

-\begin{Proposition} Let $X$ be a K3 surface over an algebraically closed field of characteristic zero, and $C\subset X$ an integral curve of geometric genus $g\geq1$.
+\begin{Proposition} Let $X$ be a K3 surface over an algebraically closed field of characteristic zero, and $C\subset X$ be an integral curve of geometric genus $g\geq1$.
 Then if $[\nu]\in M\subset\bcalM_g(X, \OO(C))$ is an irreducible component containing the normalisation $\nu:C^\nu\to C$, we have \begin{enumerate} \item A general element $[f:D\to X]\in M$ corresponds to an unramified morphism. \item $\dim M = g$. \item If $D'\subset X$ an integral curve and $[f:D\to X]\in M$ general, then the support of $f^*\OO_X(D')$ consists of $D'f(D)$ distinct points. \end{enumerate} \end{Proposition} \begin{proof} The first claim is an application of the usual Arbarello--Cornalba Lemma in the case of K3 surfaces (see, e.g., \cite{dedieusernesi}), whereas the second and third follow essentially from the first (see \cite[\S 2]{regenerationinfinite} and the proof of \cite[Lemma 6.3]{regenerationinfinite}). \end{proof}

-\begin{Remark} In positive characteristic, it is not the case that (1) in the above is true, but we expect it to be true in most cases (see Question \ref{q:ac}).
+\begin{Remark} In positive characteristic, it is not the case that (1) in the above is true (e.g., in a quasi-elliptic fibration the general fibre has ramified normalisation as it is a cusp), but we expect it to be true in most cases (see Question \ref{q:ac}).
 It is however true that (1) implies (2) and (3). \end{Remark}

 We recall the following argument, essentially due to Bogomolov--Mumford, cf.\ \cite[\S 13.2.1]{huybrechts}.